dinhanhthi/dinhanhthi.com/README.md

 👋 Thi's personal website running on 11ty.

-❗ **Note** : This repo is for my purpose ONLY.
-Although I used to wanna make this be a 11ty theme for others to be able to use, but the complexity and my free time prevent me to continue.
-If you can find yourself how to use it, it's great, otherwise, just ask me, but I cannot promise that I will reply (soon) 🙁.
-Anyway, if you find something useful for me to enhance this theme, just let me know, many thanks.
+❗ **Note** : This repo is for my purposes ONLY.
+I actually wanted make it into an 11ty theme that could be used by others, but the complexity and my free time prevent me from continuing.
+If you figure out how to use it yourself that's great, otherwise just ask me but I can not promise I'll answer (soon) 🙁.
+Anyway, if you find something useful for me to improve this theme, just let me know, thanks a lot.

 📚 Markdown notes are stored in [a separated repo](https://github.com/dinhanhthi/notes).